 I received an offer to buy up to Platinum Pro for $2,219.
 As a reminder, I’d need ~20,000 Loyalty Points to earn that status.

 Ford is currently at 58,787 Loyalty Points (so he hasn’t even qualified for Platinum),

 He received an offer to buy up to Platinum for $1,449.
 As a reminder, he’d need ~16,000 Loyalty Points to earn that status.

 This is something everyone has to decide for themselves, as there’s no universal right answer:

 - Whether or not this makes sense depends on your anticipated travel plans over the course of the next year

 - If you’re not absolutely sure it makes sense, I’d recommend not making a purchase; money in your pocket is usually worth more than constantly devalued airline status

-- I actually think American’s new AAdvantage elite program that uses Loyalty Points as the status metric makes it easier to earn status, so I might just put my effort into qualifying in the next year
+- American’s new AAdvantage elite program that uses Loyalty Points as the status metric makes it easier to earn status (at least for those with access to eligible credit cards), so I might just put my effort into qualifying in the next year

 American AAdvantage has launched its typical promotion that allows members to buy up to a higher status tier than they qualified for.
-This promotion is coming around a bit later than usual this year, given that American is giving members two extra months to earn 2021 status.
+This is for those who haven’t yet requalified for status in 2023.